 From 1502, James’ paramount military investment was in a royal navy.
 This navy gave Scotland prestige, granted protection for Scottish merchant interests and allowed a response to English naval attacks.
 He established royal dockyards at Newhaven and Airth and imported timber from Norway and expended large sums of money on artillery and fittings.

-James had vowed he would go on Crusade to the Holy Land where the heart of King James I was buried in the Church of the Holy Sepulchre in Jerusalem.
+James had vowed he would go on Crusade to the Holy Land where he believed the heart of King James I was buried in the Church of the Holy Sepulchre in Jerusalem.
 His devotion to the cause gave him prestige in Rome.
 The pope sent him a purple cap encircled with gold leaves and a jeweled sword of state.
 On April 4, 1507, a special envoy from the pope presented these items to James naming him ‘Protector of the Christian Religion’.
 These items remain today and form the Honors of Scotland or the Scottish Crown Jewels.

 James was a notorious womanizer.
 He had numerous recognized mistresses and many nameless ones.
 He had eight acknowledged illegitimate children, two who died in infancy and may have had more.
 His favorite mistress was Margaret Drummond from 1496 until her death in 1501.
 Many of his nobles thought he would never marry and sire a legitimate heir.